Mentor: Dr. Julie A. Adams

 Mentor: Dr. Ross Hatton

 Many animals make full-body contact with the ground as they crawl, slither, or burrow.
 We're studying the geometry of the system's body motions to better understand how this process works, and using that knowledge to make robots that can take advantage of the underlying principles.

 There are many ocean environments which are unsuitable for manned research vessels, either because they are too dangerous (e.g., near a calving glacier or in the deep ocean), or require too many resources to be effective.
 We seek to design a new generation of Autonomous Research Vehicles (ARVs) that can be programmed to measure ocean dynamics in extreme environments.
 This research project involves the hardware design, construction, and programing of robust surface and underwater systems that will be used to explore ocean dynamics in Greenland, Alaska, and in remote ocean basins.
 The REU student will join an interdisciplinary team of researchers from mechanical engineering, computer science, and oceanography to assist in building and programming ARVs currently being designed at Oregon State University.

 Mentor: Dr. Heather Knight

-The focus of this project is to improve the intelligent path planning of a group of robot furniture for use in a typical dining room during daily use, parties, and cleaning.
+The focus of the first project is to improve the intelligent path planning of a group of robot furniture for use in a typical dining room during daily use, parties, and cleaning.
 This work requires programming experience, interest in exploratory design research, and aiding in human user studies.